Finnish Spitz: History

 It is assumed that the Finnish Spitz developed from Spitz-type dogs that came from central Russia with migrants 3,000 years ago.
 These small clans of woodsmen relied on their dogs to help them obtain food, and the excellent hunting ability of the Finnish Spitz made it a favorite choice.

 By 1880, as advanced means of transportation brought diverse peoples and their dogs together, Finnish Spitzes mated with other breeds of dogs, and were becoming extinct as a distinct breed.
 At about that time, a Finnish sportsman from Helsinki named Hugo Roos observed the pure native Finnish Spitz while hunting in the northern forests.
 He realized the many virtues of the pure Finnish Spitz breed and decided to select dogs that were untainted examples of the genuine Finnish Spitz in order to try to revive the breed.
 Thirty years of careful breeding resulted in the modern Finnish Spitz; the dogs are descendants of his original foundation stock.

 Finnish Kennel Club has revised the breed standard six times, and the latest version was confirmed in 1996.
 In 1979, when the club celebrated its 90th anniversary, the Finnish Spitz was declared Finland's national dog breed.
 The club is also working for including the hunting experience with the Finnish Spitz on the UNESCO Intangible Cultural Heritage List.

 Appearance

 The proper conformation is a square build, meaning that the length of the body is the same or slightly shorter than the height of the withers to the ground.
 The length of the body is measured from the point of the shoulder or forechest in front of the withers to the rump.
 Females are usually a little longer in the back than males.
 Both sexes should appear slightly longer in the leg than the back.

-Dew claws can appear on front and/or back feet.
+Dewclaws can appear on front and/or back feet.
 If back claws appear, they should be removed.
 The front dewclaws can be removed, if desired.